LYxiaotai/SpaMask/README.md

 ```
 * Attention: For more comprehensive data and code, please visit https://doi.org/10.5281/zenodo.1745177:

-(1)The code.rar file contains the full code necessary to reproduce the results presented in the manuscript.
+a).
+The code.rar file contains the full code necessary to reproduce the results presented in the manuscript.
 Specifically, it includes the code used to generate the following figures:
 Figures 2A-F, 3A-H, 4A-H, 5A-F, and 6A-F.
 Figures S1A-B, S2, S3, S4, S5, S6, S7A-B, S8A-H, S9, S10, S11A-D, S12A-G, S13A-D, S14A-D, S15A-E, S16, S17A-B, S18A-F, S19, S20A-C, and S21A-B.

-(2) The code.rar file also includes full details for reproducing the results of MMSpa, as well as the code used for generating results for other methods (GraphST, STAGATE, SEDR, conST, SpaceFlow, SpaMask, stCMGAE, MAEST, and SpaDo).
+b).
+The code.rar file also includes full details for reproducing the results of MMSpa, as well as the code used for generating results for other methods (GraphST, STAGATE, SEDR, conST, SpaceFlow, SpaMask, stCMGAE, MAEST, and SpaDo).

-(3) The data.rar file contains the data (DLPFC, AMBS1, MB2SP, Anterior, PDAC_A, Breast, E1S1_Stereoseq, E2S3_Stereoseq, MERFISH, osmFISH, and STARmap) required to reproduce all the figures presented in the manuscript.
+c).
+The data.rar file contains the data (DLPFC, AMBS1, MB2SP, Anterior, PDAC_A, Breast, E1S1_Stereoseq, E2S3_Stereoseq, MERFISH, osmFISH, and STARmap) required to reproduce all the figures presented in the manuscript.
 These data files are intended to be used in conjunction with the code in code.rar to ensure accurate reproduction of the experimental results shown in the paper.

 * Additionally, recent advances in the field of statistics, nonparametric Bayesian, such as the nonparametric Potts prior, offer inferring spatial domains in a fully data-driven manner.
 A related reference is Yan and Luo (2024, Bayesian integrative region segmentation in spatially resolved transcriptomic studies, JASA) (https://doi.org/10.1080/01621459.2024.2308323).